manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-7_Kubernetes/7.2_cluster_setup/README.md

 - ✅ Basic cluster management and testing
 - ✅ Deploy and test applications on all platforms
 - ✅ Choose the right option for your needs

+## ✅ Success Criteria
+- [ ] Cluster is running and accessible
+- [ ] Can deploy applications successfully
+- [ ] Services are accessible via NodePort
+- [ ] Can scale applications up and down
+- [ ] All system pods are healthy

 ## 🚀 Next Step